 Directions:

-Made with five simple ingredients, these easy-prep Banana Flax Pancakes are the perfect holiday breakfast idea.
+Made with a handful of wholesome ingredients, such as banana, oats, and eggs, these easy-prep Banana Cinnamon Pancakes are the perfect holiday breakfast idea.
 Add your favorite holiday mix-ins like dairy-free chocolate chips or pumpkin puree, and serve with your favorite pancake toppings like nut butter, fresh fruit, or any holiday baking leftovers!
 Enjoy this single-serve portion or double (or triple) the recipe for all to enjoy.

 Serves: 1